vygr/ChrysaLisp/docs/COMMS.md

 ...))` and Receivers with a `(string-stream msg)` or combined with a `(read ...)` call on a `(string-stream msg)`, the world is your Lobster have fun.

-The Lisp level `(mail-timeout net_id ns)` function can be used to send a mail message to a mailbox after a time delay !
-This message, on receipt, will contain a single 64bit value of the current time.
+The Lisp level `(mail-timeout net_id ns user)` function can be used to send a mail message to a mailbox after a time delay !
+This message, on receipt, will contain the 64bit value of the current time and the 64bit user value.
 This can be used for animation callback purposes or in combination with `'sys_mail :select` to provided timed mailbox read functionality.
 If the time delay given is 0 the call will remove the entry from the timer list.

+For an example of how you can use `(mail-timeout ...)` to aid UI construction, take a look at the GUI tooltips !
+This makes use of the user value as a View id to show which GUI widget is requesting tool tip info display.

 ### Lisp example